sahalsajjad/tiller3/docs/Design.md

   worked on the same property.

 The solution will be to add a `_version` property to every document, which is a number that increments on every update.
 Every update operation then has to check whether the document is still at the `_version` at which it was loaded, otherwise the operation must be aborted.
-This algorithm is part of the _optimistic concurrency control_ class.
+Btw: This algorithm is part of the _optimistic concurrency control_ class of algos.

 Open Questions:
 - How would that affect our code?
 Would we have to implement retries everywhere?
 In workers, web UI's?